V-Varga/TrichoCompare/README.md

 ## _A. lanta_ inclusion

-The _Anaeramoeba lanta_ genome was added to the analysis during very late stages of the project.
-I recieved the genome on 16.May.2022.
+The _Anaeramoeba lanta_ proteome was added to the analysis during very late stages of the project.
+I recieved the proteome on 16.May.2022.

 In the interest of time (while still desiring to include the proteome), only a very limited analysis was run on _A. lanta_ prior to its inclusion in the Count and ALE analyses.
 Namely, the proteome was used in re-clustering with OrthoFinder and SonicParanoid, and run through the EggNOG pipeline (with _de novo_ PFam searches).
 Afterwards, a small version of the Metamonad database was constructed for use in the gene flux and ancestral state reconstruction analyses.
 The other analysis programs were used, and the full database constructed with _A. lanta_'s inclusion, at a later date, and so all of that additional data was not utilized for filtration.